 • datasets and semantics-based capabilities for IoT and SC&C including verticals.

-Annex C (to Resolution 2 (Rev. Geneva, 2022))
+Annex C (to Resolution 2 (Rev. New Delhi, 2024))

-List of Recommendations under the responsibility of the respective ITU-T study groups and TSAG in the 2022-2024 study period
+List of Recommendations under the responsibility of the respective ITU-T study groups and TSAG in the 2024-2027 study period